 In general, the judge will assess the parent’s motive for wanting to move and the impact it may potentially have on the child, and make a ruling based on what is in the best interest of the child.

 Proving your case is not easy, and this is why it is crucial that you seek the assistance of an experienced The Woodlands relocation lawyer to present a compelling argument to the court.
-In the event that the judge denies the request to move and the custodial parent goes ahead with their plans, they can face severe legal consequences.
+If the judge denies the custodial parent’s request to move and the custodial parent moves anyway, the custodial parent can face severe legal consequences.